ZtaMDev/Dars-Framework/dars/docs/scripts.md

 ### Types of Scripts

-Dars supports two main types of scripts:
+Dars supports three main types of scripts:

 1. **InlineScript**: Code defined directly in Python
 2. **FileScript**: Code loaded from external files
+3. **dScript**: Flexible script that can be defined either inline (as a string) or as a reference to an external file.
+Only one mode is allowed at a time.

 ## Base Script Class